hamidgasmi/training.computerscience.cloud.aws/README.md

 			- Windows, it's store at: C:\Users\USERNAME\.aws\credentials
 			- It can contain the credentials for the default profile and any named profiles
 			- This approach uses longer term credentials stored locally on the instance
-			- It's NOT RECOMMENDED for producuon environments.
+			- It's NOT RECOMMENDED for producuon environments
 		- (4) Container Credentials:
 			- IAM Roles associated with AWS Elastic Container Service (ECS) Task Definitions
 			- Temporary credentials are available to the Task's containers